Overlap Extension PCR

 Set the Source for Fragment 1

 In Map view, click on a feature (if defined) to select the Fragment 1 region for the fusion.
-Alternately, switch to Sequence view to manually select the appropriate region.
+Alternatively, switch to Sequence view to manually select the fragment region.

 Set the Source for Fragment 2

 In Map view, click on a feature (if defined) to select the Fragment 2 region for the fusion.
-Alternately, switch to Sequence view to manually select the appropriate region.
+Alternatively, switch to Sequence view to manually select the fragment region.

 Design Primers to Generate the Fusion